Colleges

 An overview of applying to college for both high school juniors and seniors.

-High school juniors: It’s time to start thinking about your future college experience.
+It’s time to start thinking about your future college experience.
 What majors sound interesting to you?
-Do you want attend to college in a rural or urban setting?
+Do you want to attend college in a rural or urban setting?
 Which extracurriculars sound appealing to you?
 What’s your budget for paying for college?
 Do you want to study abroad?

 Finally, consider whether or not you will apply by the Early Admission or Regular Admission college application deadlines.